 Even if you planned well and labeled every door and installed them back in the same place, be prepared to re-adjust the doors.
 You’ll never look as closely at your cabinet doors as you will now.
 Doors may have been slightly out of adjustment before and you didn’t notice.

-Now sit down and enjoy your freshly updated kitchen!
+Now dance around and enjoy your freshly updated kitchen!

 If you’re wondering what the kitchens we work on look like, you can see them in our painted cabinet portfolio.